flanagansteve/Riggle/windowsSetup.md

     > geth attach ipc:./.ethereum/devnet/geth.ipc console

-Set your loaded account as the default:
+Now, in the geth console, set your loaded account as the default:

     > eth.defaultAccount = eth.accounts[0]